AdiFinkelman/WebsitesLibary/README.md

 **WebsitesController** acts as the intermediary between the Android application and the server.
 It manages network requests and responses, making it easy to fetch website data and handle errors effectively.

-#### Usage
+#### Usage:

+**Initialization:**
-**Initialization:** Create an instance of WebsitesController and provide a callback handler to manage successful responses and errors.
+Create an instance of WebsitesController and provide a callback handler to manage successful responses and errors.

 ```java
 WebsitesController.CallBack_Websites callBackWebsites = new WebsitesController.CallBack_Websites() {